splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-wizardconfig.rst

   * Metadata.
   * Cost and usage metrics.
   * Logs.
   * Ingestion method: Polling or streaming.
-Learn more at :ref:`aws-ingest-options`.
+Learn more at :ref:`get-started-aws`.

 Polling rate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^